peter-wangxu/persist-queue/README.rst

 * Recoverable: Items can be read after process restart.
 * Green-compatible: It can be used in ``greenlet`` or ``eventlet`` environment.

 While *queuelib* and *python-pqueue* cannot fulfil all of above.
-After some try, I found it's hard achieve based on their current implementation without huge code change. this is the inspiration to start this project.
+After some try, I found it's hard to achieve based on their current implementation without huge code change. this is the motivation to start this project.

-Besides, persist-queue can serialize any object instances supported by python *pickle* object serialization module.
+Besides, *persist-queue* can serialize any object instances supported by python *pickle* object serialization module.
 To support customized objects, please refer to `Pickling and unpickling extension types(Python2) <https://docs.python.org/2/library/pickle.html#pickling-and-unpickling-normal-class-instances>`_ and `Pickling Class Instances(Python3) <https://docs.python.org/3/library/pickle.html#pickling-class-instances>`_

 Requirements
 ------------
-* Python 2.7 or Python3.X
+* Python 2.7 or Python 3.x.
-* Fully support for Any POSIX-compatible OS(like Linux, Unix)
+* Fully support for Linux and Windows.

 Installation
 ------------